pnomolos/lazy_csv/README.md

 ### Examples

-The two main choices you have in terms of how to call `SmarterCSV.process` are:
+The two main choices you have in terms of how to call `LazyCSV.process` are:
  * calling `process` with or without a block
- * passing a `:chunk_size` to the `process` method, and processing the CSV-file in chunks, rather than in one piece.

-Tip: If you are uncertain about what line endings a CSV-file uses, try specifying `:row_sep => :auto` as part of the options.
+Tip: If you are uncertain about what line endings a CSV-file uses, try specifying `row_sep: :auto` as part of the options.
 But this could be slow, because it will try to analyze each CSV file first.
 If you want to speed things up, set the `:row_sep` manually!
 Checkout Example 5 for unusual `:row_sep` and `:col_sep`.

-#### Example 1a: How SmarterCSV processes CSV-files as array of hashes:
+#### Example 1a: How LazyCSV processes CSV-files as array of hashes:
 Please note how each hash contains only the keys for columns with non-null values.

      $ cat pets.csv